Months of QA, completed in hours with OwlityAI.

 Bottom line

 Previous years taught us not to be too confident about trends.
 However, one year-long distance allows us to think through 2025 testing trends.
-From shift-left testing and hyperautomation to no-code instruments and cloud-native testing, the listed notes already show that AI evolves a bit faster than we expected and is changing the way we even think of software development.
+From shift-left testing and hyperautomation to no-code instruments and cloud-native testing, these highlights showcase the future of software testing and how AI evolves faster than we expected.

 If you don’t want to fall behind, dive into the next-gen approach.
 This is the only way to ensure you won’t be redundant in this upcoming future of QA.